andfanilo/ieee-fraud-detection/README.md

 Then launch jupyter notebook with `jupyter notebook` or lab with `jupyter lab`.

-## pre-commit formatting code
+## Formatting src code

-The following commands are made as pre-commit hooks.
+The following commands will sort imports and apply black formatting to code ine the `src/` folder.

+You may need to run in admin mode.

 ```
 seed-isort-config --application-directories src/
 isort -rc src/ && black src/
 ```

+###### Precommit

+The following didn't work for me but you can try eventually :

 `pre-commit install` to install pre-commit into your git hooks.